RISING STAR Award2026 RISING STAR Award for Unpublished Women’s FictionFirst Round Judges

 Mary Jane Nirdlinger writes books and works in local government in North Carolina.
 She lives with her husband and scaredy-cat dog named Felix.
 She has degrees in International Relations, Urban Planning, and an MFA from Vermont College of Fine Arts.
 Current non-writing obsessions include sewing, yoga, baking, and (as always) reading.

-Diane Owens Prettyman is the author of three books and numerous essays.
-She is a frequent contributor to the Austin American-Statesman.
-Her fourth novel will be published in July of 2027.
-This is her second year as a Rising Star Judge.
-Instagram: @prettymanreads Facebook: @diane.owens.125 Lalitha Ram is a multi-faceted published author.
+Lalitha Ram is a multi-faceted published author.
 Her novels, short stories, essays, poems and a lyrical drama reflect a graceful confluence of literary artistry and cultural depth.
 She writes in English and Telugu.
 After a distinguished career in public finance as an assistant treasurer in a local government, she turned to creative writing, crafting narratives of remarkable women and men.
 She is inspired by epics, mythology, and world philosophy.
 She produced a music album celebrating her grandfather, the renowned romantic and spiritual poet Devulapalli Krishna Sastri, and mentored and contributed to three recognized literary anthologies.
-She is a Rising Star Judge with the Women’s Fiction Writers Association.
+She is as a Rising Star Judge with the Women’s Fiction Writers Association.
 Through the Devulapalli Foundation, she nurtures literary and artistic talent with awards.
 She leads the World Telugu Consortium and is an active member-patron of a large group of contemporary Telugu women writers.

 Diana C. Reep, also writing as D. C. Reep, has been a writer since she told horror stories to classmates in elementary school.
 As an English professor, she taught film studies, popular culture, and the Arthurian legend while publishing textbooks and literary biographies.
 No longer grading papers, she’s writing historical fiction about danger and excitement around the beginning of the 20th century, e.g., Teddy Roosevelt’s Rough Riders in the Spanish-American War, ghosts, time travel, danger in World War I, and sisters fighting for success in the early movie business in Chicago.
 Publishers Weekly has called her historical fiction “vivid,” “fast-moving,” and with high “tension.”
 This is her second year serving as a judge.

 Janet Roberts is a former global leader in cybersecurity education.
 Her books are set wholly or partially in Western PA, where her roots run deep.
 Her readers know to expect a female character who awakens to the discovery of her own inner strength while facing adversity.
 Wired For Magic (2026), her first fantasy thriller, combines a strong woman, magical realism, suspense, and elements of cybersecurity.
-She’s also the author of the awardwinning novel, What Lies We Keep(2024).
-A member of Women’s Fiction Writers Association and Sisters in Crime, she lives in Pittsburgh and loves traveling, wandering through bookstores, reading on her porch swing, and sharing a bottle of wine with friends.
+She’s also the author of the award winning novel, What Lies We Keep(2024).
+A member of Women’s Fiction Writers Association and Sisters in Crime, she lives in Pittsburgh and loves travel, wandering through bookstores, reading on her porch swing, and sharing a bottle of wine with friends.
 Substack: Let’s Start with a Coffee Instagram: @janetroberts77 Bluesky: @janetwrites TikTok: @wpawriter12

 Grace Santamaria is a Colombian American author of contemporary fiction who writes stories about Latinas making bold moves and crushing life’s challenges.
 Her debut novel, Sea Salt and Coffee Beans, blends office drama, immigration struggles, messy family dynamics, and plenty of romance.
 She holds a BBA and an MBA and has spent the past fifteen years working in marketing roles across consumer products companies, often focusing on Latin American markets.
 Grace grew up in Barranquilla, Colombia, and now lives in Miami with her husband, children, and very enthusiastic golden retriever.
 This will be her third year as a Rising Star judge.
 Instagram: @gracesbookcollection